Board of Directors

 Chris Latham, Latham Seeds - Chair

 Chris Latham is the co-owner and Chief Financial Officer of Latham Hi-Tech Seeds, based in Alexander, Iowa.
-Chris and his wife, Ann, live in Des Moines with their three children.
-Will (8), Courtney (6), and Morgan (2).
-Ann is a clinical psychologist at Compass Clinical Associates in Urbandale and helps children with various needs including autism and ADHD.
+Chris and his wife, Ann, live in Urbandale with their three children.
+Will (13), Courtney (10), and Morgan (7).
+Ann is a clinical psychologist in West Des Moines and helps children with various needs including autism and ADHD.
 Chris graduated from Drake University with a degree in finance and later received his MBA from Iowa State University.
 In addition to spending time with his family, Chris enjoys playing golf, attending Cyclone events, and coaching his kids' various athletic teams.
 He and his family are all active members at Lutheran Church of Hope in West Des Moines.

 Kathy Schnable - Vice Chair

-Kathy Schnable has a teaching endorsement in the area of learning and behavioral disabilities and loves working in a variety of special education settings as a substitute teacher with the Ames Community Schools.
-She currently serves on the Board of The Arc of Story County and occasionally helps coach the Active Lifestyle swim team.
-She is very interested in policy issues for persons with disabilities and is eager to serve on the Mainstream Living Board.
+Kathy Schnable has a teaching endorsement in the area of learning and behavioral disabilities and experience working in a variety of special education settings.
+She is very interested in policy issues for persons with disabilities and is eager to learn more through serving on the Mainstream Living Board.
 Her husband, Patrick, is a distinguished professor at Iowa State University.
-Her son, Ben, works at the West Ames Hy-Vee, and lives in an apartment in Ames with a roommate and Mainstream Living staff, he also participates in the ACE program.
+He and one of their sons, James, have started a small seed company, and Kathy currently helps manage the paperwork for that enterprise.
+Their other son, Ben, works at the West Ames Hy-Vee, and he and his roommates share a home in Ames assisted by Mainstream Living staff.

 Sara Henderson, BOGO Bowl - Board Secretary